Smals manages financial risk with speed and scalability

 Identifying financial risk, regulatory compliance issues, and social fraud using sophisticated data quality techniques

-Another key objective is the quality control of the complex system of electronic declarations, enabling the NSSO to calculate the social contributions’ due amounts, and allowing all other social security institutions to correctly determine each worker’s accumulated social rights.
-Last but not least, in order to ensure regulatory compliance the NSSO, together with other institutions, conduct random and informed inspection actions.
+- Ensure quality control of the complex system of electronic declarations, enabling the NSSO to calculate the social contributions’ due amounts, and allowing all other social security institutions to correctly determine each worker’s accumulated social rights.

-In the case of regulatory compliance, the scope extends internationally, as foreign companies sending workers to Belgium in a way that may be exempt from social security taxes, are legally bound to provide the necessary security, health and safety measures, and minimum wage, guaranteed under Belgian law.
+In the case of regulatory compliance, the scope extends internationally.
+Foreign companies that send workers to Belgium in a way that may be exempt from social security taxes, are legally bound to provide the necessary security, health and safety measures, and minimum wage guaranteed under Belgian law.